dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ![DOSBox Staging mixer -- Displaying the current state](https://www.dosbox-staging.org/static/images/getting-started/bass-mixer1.png){ loading=lazy }

-The first channel is the `MASTER` channel; this is the summed output of all other channels and it's always present.
+The first channel is the `MASTER` channel; this is the summed output of all other channels, and it's always present.
 Below that is the `CDAUDIO` channel, the `OPL` and `PCSPEAKER` channels (you can guess these two, right?), and finally, the `SB` channel, which is for the digital audio output of the Sound Blaster.